 I sometimes hear new managers talk very proudly about their Sharpe ratio.
 I also hear investors seeking high Sharpe ratios.
 Unless their return distribution is normal, the Sharpe ratio doesn’t mean much as it assumes a normal distribution of returns.
-CTAs may have a low Sharpe ratio because they may have a high standard deviation, but the volatility maybe due to a positive skewness of their return distribution.
+CTAs may have a low Sharpe ratio because they may have a high standard deviation, but the volatility may be due to a positive skewness of their return distribution.
 This is often missed in the analysis of the track record.
-Ironically, it is the higher positive volatility that may actually reduce the investor’s portfolio volatility.
-I wrote about this topic in my paper Skewing Your Diversification and I teach in my course and workshops and I’ll discuss in more depth in future articles.
+Ironically, it is the higher positive volatility that may reduce the investor’s portfolio volatility.
+I wrote about this topic in my paper Skewing Your Diversification, and I teach in my course and workshops, and I’ll discuss it in more depth in future articles.

 What about a previous track record?

 Is the manager legally allowed to share it if it is a track record from a previous firm or fund?
 Does it represent how the manager is currently trading?
-Sometimes a previous track record is best just to mention as part of a manager’s career.
-It can build a profile of their experiences and appreciation for trading and the markets, but not to confuse it with their current track record.
+Sometimes a previous track record is best to mention as part of a manager’s career.
+It can build a profile of their experiences and appreciation for trading and the markets but not confuse it with their current track record.

 In summary, understanding a manager’s track record combines quantitative and qualitative aspects.
-Crunch the numbers as much as possible, but also ask questions that cannot be determined from the metrics.
-The shorter the track record, the more important the qualitative methods become.
+Crunch the numbers as much as possible and ask questions that cannot be determined from the metrics.
+The shorter the track record, the more critical the qualitative methods become.